tc39/proposal-temporal/README.md

 This proposal is now in the hands of ECMAScript engine implementers, so the bar for making API changes is extremely high.
 Nonetheless, changes may occur as the result of feedback from implementation in JS engines.
-Editorial changes to the spec and bug fixes to the spec, polyfill, tests, and docs are also ongoing, as is customary for Stage 3 proposals.
+Editorial changes to the spec and bug fixes to the spec, tests, and docs are also ongoing, as is customary for Stage 3 proposals.
 Additional tests and documentation content are also being added during Stage 3.

 ## Champions